venmo/VENCalculatorInputView/README.md

 Testing
 ------

-We’ve written some tests.
-You can run them by opening the project in Xcode and hitting `Command-U`.
+Run example tests in this repo by opening the project in Xcode and hitting `Command-U`.

 Contributing
 ------------